hashicorp/terraform-provider-aws/website/docs/r/appautoscaling_target.html.markdown

 # aws_appautoscaling_target

 Provides an Application AutoScaling ScalableTarget resource.
+To manage policies which get attached to the target, see the [`aws_appautoscaling_policy` resource](/docs/providers/aws/r/appautoscaling_policy.html).

 ## Example Usage